Sampling constants in generalized Fock spaces: Remez-type inequalities

 Next, let

 This expression gives the biggest possible value at $z$ of a polynomial $p$ of degree at most $n$ and being at most $1$ on a set of measure at least $s$.
-In particular Theorem 1 from \cite{AR} claims that for $z\in \partial G$, we have \bea R_n(z,s)\le \left(\frac{c}{s}\right)^n. \eea This result corresponds to a generalization to the two-dimensional case of the Remez inequality which is usually given in dimension 1.
+In particular Theorem 1 from \cite{AR} claims that for $z\in \partial G$, we have \bea R_n(z,s)\le \left(\frac{c}{s}\right)^n \eea where the constant $c$ depends only on the (square of the) diameter of $G$.
+This result corresponds to a generalization to the two-dimensional case of the Remez inequality which is usually given in dimension 1.
 In what follows we will essentially consider $G$ to be a disk or a rectangle.
 By the maximum modulus principle, the above constant gives an upper estimate on $G$ for an arbitrary polynomial of degree at most $n$ which is bounded by one on a set of measure at least $s$.
 Obviously, if this set is small ($s$ close to $0$), i.e. $p$ is controlled by 1 on a small set, then the estimate has to get worse. \\